 - The assignation of the project manager and setting their authority level

 - The estimated budget

 - High-level risks

-Having a project charter builds a solid foundation for your project and gives a common understanding of the project objectives.
+A project charter builds a solid foundation for your project.
+It gives a common understanding of the objectives.

 The following are a few benefits of a project charter: